Priyanka Chopra Reveals Why Hubby Nick Jonas Likes To STARE At Her Face Every Morning!

 "That's what you want your husband to do.
 But it's also, like, a little awkward.
 OK.
 He's like, ‘Let me stare at you, you aren't even conscious yet.'
 Like, literally, I'm not even, I'm not joking.
 It's really wonderful."

-Priyanka Finds Nick Super Attractive All The Times
+Priyanka Finds Nick Super Attractive All The Time

 Recently, fans trolled Nick over his dad-bod seen during her birthday vacation in Miami.
 Reacting to this, Priyanka told the magazine, "I'm really not someone who concerns myself with people's opinions.
 I'm kind of like the ‘live your life your way' kind of girl and I think so is he.
 And if people can find something to say about Nick's body, God help us."